 Instructions

-- Place all ingredients in a 16-20 quart stockpot, and cover with 6 quarts of water.2 5-pound young roasting chickens (whole), 6 quarts cold water, 3 large yellow onions, 1 head garlic, 6 carrots, 4 stalks celery with leaves, 2 tablespoons herbes de Provence, 4 dried bay leaves, 12 whole cloves, 2 teaspoons whole black peppercorns, 1 tablepoon kosher salt, 1 tablespoon soy sauce
+- Place all ingredients in a 16-20 quart stockpot, and cover with 6 quarts of water.2 (5-pound) young roasting chickens (whole), 6 quarts cold water, 3 large yellow onions, 1 head garlic, 6 carrots, 4 ribs celery with leaves, 2 tablespoons herbes de Provence, 4 dried bay leaves, 12 whole cloves, 2 teaspoons whole black peppercorns, 1 tablespoon kosher salt, 1 tablespoon soy sauce

 - Bring to a boil, reduce heat to low, and simmer uncovered for 2½ hours.